Jñāna: In Buddhism

-In Tibetan Buddhism, jñāna (Tibetan: ye shes) refers to pure awareness that is free of conceptual encumbrances, and is contrasted with vijñana, which is a moment of 'divided knowing'.
-Entrance to, and progression through the ten stages of jñana (Bodhisattva bhumis), will lead one to complete enlightenment and nirvana.
+In Tibetan Buddhism, jñāna (Tibetan: ye shes) refers to pure awareness that is free of conceptual encumbrances, and is contrasted with vijñāna, which is a moment of 'divided knowing'.
+Entrance to, and progression through the ten stages of jñāna (Bodhisattva bhūmis), will lead one to complete enlightenment (bodhi) and nirvana.

-In Theravada Buddhism there are various vipassana-ñanas or "insight knowledges" on the path of insight into the true nature of reality.
-As a person meditates these ñanas or "knowledges" will be experienced in order.
+In Theravāda Buddhism there are various vipassana-ñānas or "insight knowledges" on the path of insight into the true nature of reality.
+As a person meditates these ñānas or "knowledges" will be experienced in order.
 The experience of each may be brief or may last for years and the subjective intensity of each is variable.
-Each ñana could also be considered a jhāna although many are not stable and the mind has no way to remain embedded in the experience.
-Experiencing all the ñanas will lead to the first of the Four stages of enlightenment then the cycle will start over at a subtler level.
+Each ñāna could also be considered a jhāna although many are not stable and the mind has no way to remain embedded in the experience.
+Experiencing all the ñānas will lead to the first of the four stages of enlightenment, then the cycle will start over at a subtler level.

 In Hinduism

+Nyaya

+In Nyaya, jñāna is a mental event, better translated as cognition rather than knowledge.
+Jñāna can be true or false.
+Jñāna is not belief, but lead to the formation of belief.
+All true cognitions reflect their object.
+However, true cognitions do not always arise from a source of knowledge.
+True cognitions can also arise accidentally.

 Vedanta

+In Vedanta, Jnana refers to "salvific knowledge", or knowledge that leads to liberation (moksha).
+The Upanishads, forming the concluding part of the Vedas, are regarded as the repository of this spiritual knowledge, and are thus referred to as the jnanakanda.
 Prajñānam Brahma (प्रज्ञानम् ब्रह्म), one of the Mahāvākyas, roughly means "Insight is Brahman" or "Brahman is Insight".